Policies

 As responsible members of a larger community, residents are expected to maintain reasonable standards of cleanliness and order within their rooms as a means to discourage pests.
 Over the counter pesticides do not solve pest issues.
 They only move the pests elsewhere and potentially put any roommates or neighbors with chemical allergies at risk.

-Residents are also expected to return their rooms to a broom swept and reasonably clean condition similar to the state at check-in when they move out, including disposing of all trash and non-university furniture from their spaces.
+Residents are also expected to return their rooms to a broom swept and reasonably clean condition similar to the state at check-in when they move out, including disposing of all trash and non-University furniture from their spaces.

 Residents who fail to properly maintain, clean, or clear their apartments or rooms will be subject to disciplinary action, including fines and cleaning costs.